Getting started on DARWIN

 Commercial applications, and normally your programs, will use a layer of abstraction called a programming model.
 Consult the cluster specific documentation for advanced techniques to take advantage of the low level architecture.

-Each DARWIN user receives a home directory (/home/<uid>) that will remain the same during and after the early access period.
+) that will remain the same during and after the early access period.
 This storage has slower access with a limit of 20 GiB.
 It should be used for personal software installs and shell configuration files.

 Lustre is designed to use parallel I/O techniques to reduce file-access time.
 The Lustre filesystems in use at UD are composed of many physical disks using RAID technologies to give resilience, data integrity, and parallelism at multiple levels.
 There is approximately 1.1 PiB of Lustre storage available on DARWIN.
 It uses high-bandwidth interconnects such as Mellanox HDR100.
 Lustre should be used for storing input files, supporting data files, work files, and output files associated with computational tasks run on the cluster.

-• Each workgroup storage will have a users directory (/lustre/«workgroup»/users/«uid») for each user of the workgroup to be used as a personal directory for running jobs and storing larger amounts of data.
+) for each user of the workgroup to be used as a personal directory for running jobs and storing larger amounts of data. - Each workgroup storage will have a software and VALET directory (

-• There will be a quota limit set based on the amount of storage approved for your allocation for the workgroup storage.
+) all allow users of the workgroup to install software and create VALET package files that need to be shared by others in the workgroup. - There will be a quota limit set based on the amount of storage approved for your allocation for the workgroup storage.

 Each node has an internal, locally connected disk.
 Its capacity is measured in terabytes.
 Each compute node on DARWIN has a 1.75 TiB SSD local scratch filesystem disk.
 Part of the local disk is used for system tasks such memory management, which might include cache memory and virtual memory.
 This remainder of the disk is ideal for applications that need a moderate amount of scratch storage for the duration of a job's run.
 That portion is referred to as the node scratch filesystem.